-Pre-TaskPlan Y N N/A Is Pre-Task Plan documented, reviewed, and signed by all workers?
-Has Pre-Task Plan been posted in work area?
-Have employees been trained in accordance with Subpart P of the OSHA Standards General Inspectio n Is there a qualified Competent Person present during all excavation activities?
+Y N N/A Is there a qualified Competent Person present during all excavation activities?
 Is the qualified Competent Person performing and documenting inspections?
 Has soil type been determined?
 Are excavations, adjacent areas, and protective systems inspected by the Competent Person daily, prior to the start of work?
 Does the Competent Person have the authority to remove workers from the excavation immediately?
 Are surface encumbrances supported or removed?
 Are employees protected from loose rock or soil that could possibly pose a hazard by falling or rolling into the excavation?
 Are spoils, materials, and equipment set back a minimum of 2' from the edge of the excavation?
 Are all walkways and bridges over excavations 4' or more in depth equipped with guardrails?
 Are barriers provided at all remote excavations, wells, pits, shafts, etc.?
 Are employees prohibited from working on the faces of sloped or benched excavations above other employees?
 Is a warning system established and utilized when mobile equipment is operating near the edge of an excavation?
 Utilities Y N N/A Have the utility companies (one call system) been contacted and utilities located?
+Are the exact locations of utilities marked?

-Are the exact location of utilities marked?
-Are underground installations protected, supported, or removed when the excavation is open?
-Have building, utility poles, tress or any other object or destabilization forces been taken into consideration?
+- Are the exact locations of utilities marked? - Are underground installations protected, supported, or removed when the excavation is open? - Have buildings, utility poles, stress, or any other destabilization forces been taken into consideration?

-Means of Access andEgress Y N N/A Is the lateral travel distance to a means of egress 25' or less, for excavations 4' or more in depth?
+Means of Access and Egress

+Y Ν N/A Is the lateral travel distance to a means of egress 25' or less, for excavations 4' or more in depth?
 Are ladders extend 3' above the edge of the trench and secured?
 Are structural ramps used by employees designed by a Competent Person?
-Are structural ramps used for equipment designed by a Registered Professional Engineer (RPE)? $\label{lem:constructed} Are \ ramps \ constructed \ of \ materials \ of \ uniform \ thickness, securely \ cleated \ together \ on \ the \ bottom, \ and \ have \ a \ non-slipsurface?$ Are employees protected from cave-ins while entering, working in, or exiting excavation?
-WetConditions Y N N/A Have precautions been taken to protect employees from accumulation of water?
+Are structural ramps used for equipment designed by a Registered Professional Engineer (RPE)?
+Are ramps constructed of materials of uniform thickness, securely cleated together on the bottom, and have a non-slip surface?
+Are employees protected from cave-ins while entering, working in, or exiting excavation?

+Wet Conditions

+Y N N/A

+Have precautions been taken to protect employees from accumulation of water?

 Is water removal equipment monitored by a Competent Person?

 Is surface water controlled or diverted?

+Are inspections made after each rainstorm?

+Hazardous Atmosphere

-Are inspection made after each rainstorm?
-Hazardous Atmos phere Y N N/A Has atmosphere been tested when there is a reasonable possibility of oxygen deficiency, or buildup of other hazardous gases, that may expose an employee to a hazard?
+Υ Ν N/A Has atmosphere been tested when there is a reasonable possibility of oxygen deficiency, or build-up of other hazardous gases, that may expose an employee to a hazard?
 Is the Oxygen content is between 19.5% and 21%?
 Is ventilation provided to prevent flammable gas from building up to 20% of the lower explosive limit of the gas?
-Is testing conducted to ensure that atmosphere remains safe?
+Is testing conducted to ensure that atmosphere remainssafe?
 Is Emergency Response Equipment readily available where a hazardous atmosphere could or does exist?
 Are employees trained on the use of Personal Protective and Emergency Response Equipment?
-Are safety harnesses and life lines individually attended when employees are entering a deep confined excavation or bell bottom pier?
-Protective Suppor rtSystems Y N N/A Are materials and/or equipment selected on soil analysis, expected loads, and trench parameters?
+Are safety harnesses and life-lines individually attended when employees are entering a deep confined excavation or bell bottom pier?

+Protective Support Systems

+Y N N/A Are materials and/or equipment selected on soil analysis, expected loads, and trench parameters?
 Are materials and equipment inspected and in good condition?
-Are materials and equipment not in good condition removed from service and not returned until repaired, inspected, and approved by a Registered Professional Engineer (RPE2)
+Are materials and equipment not in good condition removed from service and not returned until repaired, inspected, and approved by a Registered Professional Engineer (RPE?)

-Excavations Rev. 8/18/2017

-(FL רוחו. rco